misery/HeatingMqttBridge/README.md

 ## Information
 The EnergyLogic provide some system information and information about any wireless sensor.
 Those wireless sensors are prefixed by a consecutive number of the central station like ``G0``, ``G1`` and so on.
-The number of wireless sensors are indidcated by ``totalNumberOfDevices``.
+The number of wireless sensors are indicated by ``totalNumberOfDevices``.

 ### Example
 ```
   isMaster: 1
   totalNumberOfDevices: 3

+  ...

+  hw/HostName: ROTH-0111A1
+  hw/IP: 192.168.1.2

+  ...

+  R0/numberOfPairedDevices: 1

+  ...

+  R1/numberOfPairedDevices: 2

   ...